Vinnie Ream: Career

 Her marbles, America, The West, and Miriam, were exhibited in the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.
 Ream designed the Statue of Sequoyah, the first free-standing statue of a Native American to be displayed in Statuary Hall of the United States Capitol.

 She died in Washington on November 20, 1914.
 Ream and her husband are buried in section three of Arlington National Cemetery, marked by her statue Sappho.

+Freemasonry

+Vinnie Ream's close friendship with Albert Pike, Sovereign Grand Commander of the Supreme Council, Scottish Rite (Southern Jurisdiction, USA), Scottish Rite, resulted in Pike conferring the Eighth Degree upon her naming her "Syrene Directress of the work."
+American freemasonry did not confer degrees upon women (outside of auxiliary organizations such as Order of the Eastern Star), but this was more common in French freemasonry with the Rite of Adoption.
+Ream was one of the only known examples of this occurring in America.

 Legacy

-A first-day cover stamp was issued in honor of Ream and her work on the statue of Sequoyah, the Native American inventor of the Cherokee alphabet.
+A first-day cover stamp was issued in honor of Ream and her work on the statue of Sequoyah, the Native American inventor of the Cherokee syllabary.
 George Caleb Bingham painted her portrait twice.
 The town of Vinita, Oklahoma, was named in honor of Ream.